Eco-Travel Trends & Sustainable Destinations

 Once you’re on holiday lower your carbon footprint during your stay by avoiding imported foods, souvenirs and other imports and do your best to ‘live like a local’.
 Visit restaurants with farm to fork and zero waste practices rather than those that fly in ingredients from all over the world.
 There are even ways you can give back to the local community you’re visiting, whether it’s by taking part in a Pack for a Purpose initiative, where you use some of your luggage allowance to carry vital supplies to areas in need, or joining in with local conservation or beach cleaning schemes in between sun worshipping sessions.

 For more ways to live like a local, check out our round-up of eco-friendly resorts below.

 Tourism for Good

 For the ultimate in feel-good travel, seek the places making a real impact on how we use and produce energy.
-Svart in Norway’s Arctic Circle is set to open in 2022 as the world’s first energy-positive hotel, consuming 85 per cent less energy than a traditional hotel and positioned within a circular design to exploit the sun’s energy no matter the time of day or season, with Norwegian solar panels cladding the roof, produced using clean, hydro-energy.
-Now to find an energy-positive way of getting ourselves there in time for the opening…
+Svart in Norway’s Arctic Circle is set to open in 2023 as the world’s first energy-positive hotel, consuming 85 per cent less energy than a traditional hotel and positioned within a circular design to exploit the sun’s energy no matter the time of day or season, with Norwegian solar panels cladding the roof, produced using clean, hydro-energy.
+Now to find an energy-positive way of getting ourselves there in time for the opening… svart.no

 Inspired to go green?
 Check out our edit of the ecotourism destinations and resorts getting it right, below.

 Ecotourism: Eco-Travel Destinations 2022

 Looking for the best ecotourism destinations on the planet to visit next year?
 From UK hotels going green with biomass boilers and upcycling towel schemes to far-flung retreats created solely to preserve their local environment, these eco-travel accommodations are all worth adding to your bucket list.
 These are the ecotourism destinations, hotels and retreats getting it right…